Kick-Ass – The Dave Lizewski Years: Book One

 As Kick-Ass, Dave sets up a Myspace account, so people can contact him for help.
 The first such request he investigates is a man called Eddie Lomas who has been harassing his ex-girlfriend, which leads Kick-Ass to an apartment of violent lowlifes who try to kill him.
 He is rescued by a costumed, blade-wielding young girl named Hit-Girl, real name Mindy McCready, who brutally kills all the attackers and then leaves to join a grown man, named Big Daddy McCready, also wearing a superhero costume.
 The two disregard Dave, who later learns that Kick-Ass has inadvertently inspired a subculture of people dressed in makeshift, original superhero costumes.
 Later, one such hero, the Red Mist, appears.
 He partners with Kick-Ass on street patrol and the two happen upon a burning building.
 When a woman begs them to save her "baby", Kick-Ass drags a very reluctant Red Mist into the building, only to discover that the "baby" is actually a kitten.
 Although the two are nearly killed while saving the kitten, they gain great public popularity after the rescue.

 Hit-Girl later insists to her father that they form a "super-team" with Kick-Ass and Red Mist, and Big Daddy reluctantly complies.
 Big Daddy is revealed to the reader to be "a good cop in a bad city", whose wife was killed because he would not accept bribes from criminals.
-He escaped with his baby daughter and plotted revenge, training his daughter to become a lethal crimefighter.
+He escaped with his baby daughter and plotted revenge, turning himself and his child into lethal crimefighters.
 At the behest of Big Daddy and Hit-Girl, Kick-Ass accompanies Red Mist to meet the duo at an abandoned warehouse to strategize the takedown of John Genovese.
 There they find Big Daddy and Hit-Girl captured, and Red Mist reveals himself as Genovese's son, who had orchestrated this ambush.
 Hit-Girl is apparently killed after being shot multiple times and falling through a window.
 Tortured, Big Daddy reveals he is not an ex-cop at all but an accountant frustrated with his marriage, who took his daughter and left his empty life to create a new one, financing himself through selling comic books.
 He chose Genovese as a target because he and Hit-Girl "needed a villain".
 The gang kills Big Daddy and tortures Kick-Ass.
 Hit-Girl, who is alive due to body armor, saves Kick-Ass.

 Hit-Girl and Kick-Ass attack Genovese's headquarters.
 Hit-Girl kills most of the henchmen, while Kick-Ass beats Red Mist unconscious.
 Genovese and his remaining thugs manage to capture Hit-Girl, but Kick-Ass comes to the rescue armed with a gun and shoots Genovese's penis.
 Hit-Girl finishes off Genovese with a meat cleaver and guns down the remaining henchmen.